nus-cs2113-AY2021S2/ip/docs/README.md

 "done","find"** to help user better manage their tasks.

 Whatever changes in the data will be automatically saved and updated into a text file.
 When the user reboots the application all their data will be retrieved from this text file and shown to the user upon request.
+Be aware that all commands are **case sensitive**.

 ## Table of Contents
 * [Quick start](#quick-start)